dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 prince
 ```

-The commands you want to be executed right after startup should be listed in
+The commands you want to execute right after startup should be listed in the
-the aptly titled `[autoexec]` configuration section, each command in a
+aptly titled `[autoexec]` configuration section, with each command in a
 separate line.
-Configuration sections are introduced by names enclosed in square
+Configuration sections are introduced by names enclosed in
-brackets; everything that follows belongs to that section.
+square brackets; everything that follows belongs to that section.

 !!! warning